jlzych/jlzych.com/source/partials/_writing_principles.md

 >
 > — <cite>William Zinsser, [On Writing Well][writing-well]</cite>

+---

+> Your concern for the reader must be pure: you must sympathize with the reader’s plight (most readers are in trouble about half the time) but never seek to know the reader’s wants.
+Your whole duty as a writer is to please and satisfy yourself, and the true writer always plays to an audience of one.
+Start sniffing the air, or glancing at the Trend Machine, and you are as good as dead, although you may make a nice living.
+>
+> — <cite>Strunk & White, [The Elements of Style][elements-of-style]</cite>

-If you follow your affections you will write well and will engage your readers.
+If you follow your affections, you will write well and engage your readers.

 # The Mechanics of Writing

-The mechanics of writing are _how_ you actually write well.
+The mechanics of writing are how you write well.
 It's the process of constructing a piece.
 It's the syntax, grammar, and words you choose.
 These guidelines will ensure the fundamentals of your writing are sound.
 This section is adapted from _[On Writing Well][writing-well]_ by William Zinsser.

 Writing is an evolving _process_, not a finished _product_.